evshary/cheat-sheet/Tools/CLI.md

 ### Others

 * ipython: Better shell for python.
-* silversearcher-ag: Used to find the string efficiently.
 * cloc: Calculating the line of program.
 * ctags: Used to find symbol of C/C++.
 * astyle: Adjust the coding style.